 It took us thousands of years to evolve from Hunting to Industrial Revolution.

-Today, we stand amidst the fourth industrial revolution, where we are witnessing artificial intelligence, robotics, Internet of Things and things that were considered impossible during earlier revolutionary periods.
+Today, we stand amidst the fourth industrial revolution, where we are witnessing Artificial Intelligence, Robotics, Internet of Things and things, like Metaverse, that were considered impossible during earlier revolutionary periods.

 Pace of world evolution in last 50 years has been unprecedented historically.
 The change is so rapid that the thing we know or we have, become obsolete in just a few months.